EntilZha/kuro/README.md

 ### Configuration

-The host can be changed at the worker initialization `Worker('nibel', server='http://myserver.com/')` or by setting the environment variable `KURO_SERVER=http://myserver.com/`
+The host used by the client can be changed at the worker initialization `Worker('nibel', server='http://myserver.com/')` or by setting the environment variable `KURO_SERVER=http://myserver.com/`

+On the server you also need to specify `KURO_HOST=myserver.com` (hostname) as this will be passed to django's `ALLOWED_HOSTS`.
+This is needed if you intend to run the server with something like `python manage.py runserver 0.0.0.0:8000` to expose it to the open web

 ### Developer Notes